 Let's get something straight.
 Candy Dulfer is not a jazz saxophonist.
 Candy Dulfer is a funk saxophonist who can play jazz, but her preference is playing funk.

-, you had better bring the funk loud, proud and strong.
+If you're going to call your new album Funked Up!, you had better bring the funk loud, proud and strong.
 No worries here.
 The Dutch-born saxophonist delivers 11 tracks of pure funk on wax (or highly polished plastic, to be exact).